The appearance of your most frequently used apps and most visited websites is something that a lot of people want to customize.

-Gmail is one of, if not, the most popular email clients in the world.
-It provides email service to many for free, and you can even set up a custom domain name if you want to use you own branded email.
+Gmail is one of, if not the most popular email clients in the world.
+It provides email service to many for free, and you can even set up a custom domain name if you want to use your own branded email.

 When you are using the new Gmail version there is a setting called Display Density.
 This allows you to select the type of view that you want to use.
 The three options are Default, Comfortable, and Compact.
 The Compact view shows the most messages in the inbox at once.